How to draw a Diya in 4 easy steps with FREE printable guide!

 ALSO READ: More Diwali craft ideas

 Please enjoy the Printable Pdf version of this tutorial that you can refer to while drawing.
-Do not sell or distribute this or claim to be your own.
+Kindly do not sell or distribute this or claim to be your own.

 Smitha-Katti-Skillshare